Skip to content

 • Credential — optional, for MCP servers that need auth headers.

-Slugs are unique per organisation and must be kebab-case.
+Slugs are unique per organisation.
 Examples: support-crm, billing-tools, warehouse-search.

-Crafted AI caches the MCP server’s tool descriptors so the plugin list and gateway tool injection do not need to list tools on every page load.
+Crafted AI caches the MCP server’s tool descriptors so the plugin list and gateway tool injection do not need to call the server on every request.

 Refresh the catalog when: